|Daulatabad Fort, Aurangabad, MHRemote Traveler|

 Daulatabad Fort was built by Yadava king Bhillama V in 1187 and the city was then called 'Deogiri', meaning the hill of gods.

 The fortification included a few parts.
 Ambarkot was built for common people.
 Mahakot area having four distant lines of enclosure walls served the residential area for higher class of the society.
 The Kalakot was exclusively the royal residential area with double line of fortifications.
-During the reigns of different dynasties, additional structures and improvements were made and as a result the fort size grew in size.
+During the reigns of different dynasties, additional structures and improvements were made and as a result the fort grew in size as years went by.

 |Daulatabad Fort, Aurangabad, MH.
 Alamy|